NSHipster/articles/2014-11-03-uisplitviewcontroller.md

 The introduction of iPhone 6+ brought on a new importance for `UISplitViewController`.
 With just a few little tweaks, an app can now become Universal, with Apple handling most of the UI logic for all the different screen sizes.

-Check out the `UISplitViewController` doing it's magic on iPhone 6+:
+Check out the `UISplitViewController` doing its magic on iPhone 6+:

 <video src="https://s3.amazonaws.com/uisplitviewcontroller/SplitViewDemo.mov" width="640" controls/>